CONNECTIONS2019: A Mission Made Possible

 Following Sunday’s trainings, the spring-in-bloom themed welcome reception served as the official kickoff to CONN19.
 Attendees gathered in a large ballroom with waterfront views for an evening of mingling alongside fellow attendees.
 With networking identified as the number one reason for attending CONN19, the welcome reception succeeded in making that mission possible right off the bat.

 Cherry blossom trees lined the room, playing off not only the event’s theme, but its setting in D.C.
-Each spring, more than 3,700 of the iconic trees surround the Tidal Basin connecting national landmarks.
+Each spring, more than 3,700 of the iconic trees

 The opening keynote on Monday morning was led by Netsmart CEO, Mike Valentine.
 To recognize the hard-work achieved by each organization throughout the past year, he was quick to get attendees on their feet for celebratory high-fives.
 As the group reconvened, Valentine went on to present an overview of our history, vision and strategy.